OpenCDSS/cdss-app-statecu-fortran/doc-dev-mkdocs-project/docs/deployed-env/overview.md

 * If these characters are followed closely by `L`, then the executable is 32-bit.
 * If these characters are followed closely by a `d`, then the executable is 64-bit.

-## Location of Installed StateCU Software

-**TODO smalers 2016-12-31 Need to work with WWG to confirm where StateCU should be installed going forward.
-Perhaps should have a default location under C:\CDSS but also recommend copying to dataset folder to ensure compatibility.**

-## Relationship of StateCU Executable with StateCU GUI

-**TODO smalers 2016-12-31 Need to understand how the StateCU executable should be packaged with the GUI, and perhaps also be distributed separately, especially Linux versions.**